Leading A Simple Life: 5 Steps to Aligning with Peace.

 Simplicity is not busyness, but it is effort.

-Simplicity does not mean you’ve taken a day off from duties nor does it imply dialling back involvement.
-Simplicity means to see that life already has a frequency and to become one with it.
+Simplicity does not mean you’ve taken a day off from your duties nor does it imply dialling back your involvement with your passions our your hunger for life.
+To know simplicity means you’ve learned to see that life has a frequency to it and by becoming one with that frequency, means you’ve learned to set your sail and move with the current of life rather than against it.

 5 Steps to a Simple Life

-If you feel exhausted, fragmented, or "small," it is because you are out of alignment with your biological and spiritual design.
-To help you return home to yourself, I have distilled the Vedic path into five essential steps.
+If you feel exhausted, fragmented, or "small," it is because you are out of alignment with the current of life—with your biological and spiritual design.
+To help you return home to yourself and to find an ease that has you sitting upon the rooftops of life, I have distilled key principles from the Vedic path into five essential steps.

 Step 1: Slow Down the "Velocity" of Your Thinking & Effort.

 Simplicity starts with a change in speed.
 A simple life is a spiritual life.
-When we slow down, we instil a steady, sustainable velocity (speed) to our thinking and effort, which in response slows down the picture of life we perceive.
+When we slow down, we instil a steady, sustainable velocity (speed) to our thinking and effort, which in response slows down our view of life.

 Think of it like this:

-If you have just slowed down the scene of life you are observing—have altered your reality drastically, in comparison to the general public.
+If you have just slowed down the scene of life you are observing—have drastically altered your reality, in comparison to the general public.
 Do you see the advantage of slowing the scene down?

 This is why simplicity is part and parcel with spirituality.
-By choosing simplicity, you are slowing down the speed of thought, which is slowing down the speed of feeling, which is slowing down your reactions, which is giving you control over how you witness life.
-This reduction in velocity thus enables you to effectively become one with the frequency of your natural environment.
+By choosing simplicity, you are slowing down your velocity of thought, which is slowing down the velocity of feeling, which is in turn slowing down the velocity of your reactions—giving you control over how you witness life.
+This reduction in speed enables you to one, effectively become one with the frequency of your natural environment, and two, witness the subtle scenes that pass by unnoticed to the average person.

 Step 2: Diagnose Your "Intellectual Adolescence"

-Before you can change, you must reflect on your current state.
-Most of us operate from a seat of "intellectual adolescence"—a way of living that is entirely unconscious, impatient, and plastic, influenced by a strong insecurity towards our body, our voice, our abilities and the lot we were born into in this life.
+Before you can rise into our inherent truth, you must reflect on your current state.
+Most of us operate from a seat of "intellectual adolescence"—a way of living that can be titled as “lucid unconsciousness.”
+In this state, we are lead by impatience, dependency and incompetence, influencing an insecurity and lack of gratitude towards our body and potential.

 Check your internal dialogue for these three markers of ungratefulness: